benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-3.png)

-_**Q97:** Any dragon that froze more than 3 dragons.
-For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_
+_**Q97:** Any dragon that froze more than 3 dragons - each more than 10 times, or for a cumulative duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)

-_**Q98:** First, pass dragons A that called more than 3 dragons.
-Then, pass dragon pairs (A,B) where A called B more than 10 calls, or calls with a total duration of > 100 minutes_
+_**Q98:** First, pass dragons A that froze more than 3 dragons.
+Then, pass dragon pairs (A,B) where A froze B more than 10 times, or froze B for a cumulative duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)